AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-4.md

 - Segmented Arc with humidity template colorstop and scale
 - State with unit of measurement
 - Name of the entity
-- State historry over the last 24 hours
+- State history over the last 24 hours

 **Second row of cards**